cuba-platform/ldap-addon/README.md

 ![LDAP_Schema-Settings](img/ldap-schema-settings.png)

 Using the table provided in the section, it is possible to set up attributes that can be used as conditions when applying matching rules.
-Clicking the *Refresh LDAP attributes* button uploads all attributes of the specified LDAP user object class.
+Clicking the *Refresh LDAP Attributes* button uploads all attributes of the specified LDAP user object class.
 However, it is possible to add attributes manually by using the *Create* button.

 ## LDAP Matching Rules

 LDAP matching rules are special rules for configuring access rights for users.
-When a user logs in using LDAP credentials for the first time, a new user entity is created in the CUBA application.
 Using matching rules, it is possible to set up access groups and roles for new application users.
 There are four rule types intended for this purpose: custom, default, simple and scripting.
 Creating and managing LDAP matching rules is available from *LDAP Matching Rule Screen* (Menu: LDAP Component → LDAP Matching Rules).